vpeddu/Slowqc/README.md

 ## Running the pipeline

 All paired end FASTQ files in the folder with the python script will be run through the pipeline.
-Wildcard searches are used to distinguish R1 and R2 files, so they must have "R1" and "R2" in their filenames. `Trimmomatic` and `Bowtie2` must be installed and added to `$PATH`.
+Wildcard searches are used to distinguish R1 and R2 files, so they must have "R1" and "R2" in their filenames. `Trimmomatic`, `Bowtie2`, `Kallisto`, and `SPADES` must be installed and added to `$PATH`.
+The python script pulls from NCBI and the bin folder located inside this repo

 #### *If all of this is fine all you have to do is place the python script in the folder of FASTQ files*